isrmicha/NextJs-Web3/README.md

 Encourage user-generated content and feedback.

+## Phase 6: ERC-20 Token $RPS

+In the near future we will create a new token on the BSC mainnet with the symbol $RPS for be the main currency.

+The burning system will be that every BNB bet lost on every lose game will be BURNED.

 ## Conclusion

 This roadmap provides a clear path from conception to launch and beyond for your Web3 Rock Paper Scissors game.
 Each phase is crucial for ensuring a successful and engaging user experience.